 Corporate Governance in your Company operates at three interlinked levels with clearly defined roles, responsibilities and authorities across the three levels of the governance structure.
-Your Company also has a Code of Conduct which requires management to conform to the required financial and accounting policies, systems and processes, conduct business ethically and ensure strict compliance with all applicable laws and regulations.
-Both these policies have been widely communicated across the organisation and together with the Strategy of Organisation, Planning & Review Processes and the Risk Management Framework, create a control environment across the Company and provides the cornerstone for Internal Financial Controls with reference to your Companys Financial Statements.
+Your Company also has a Code of Conduct which requires the management to conform to the required financial and accounting policies, systems and processes, conduct business ethically and ensure strict compliance with all applicable laws and regulations.
+These policies have been widely communicated across the organisation and together with the Strategy of Organisation, Planning & Review Processes and the Risk Management Framework, they create a control environment across the Company and provide the cornerstones for Internal Financial Controls with reference to your Companys Financial Statements.

 Your Company continues its emphasis on a systems-based approach to business risk management.
 Backed by strong internal control systems, the current Risk Management framework consists of the following key elements: